Prev | Contents | Next

 Takeaway: GitHub is a web-based front-end to Git (specifically one that works on the copy of your repo at GitHub—stay tuned for more on that later).

-Information: GitLab4 is a competitor to GitHub.
+What about GitLab and Gitea?
+GitLab4 is a competitor to GitHub.
 Gitea5 is an open-source competitor that allows you to basically run a GitHub-like front-end on your own server.
 None of this information is immediately important.

-Regardless of whatever repos you have on GitHub, you’ll also have copies (known as clones) of those repos on your local system for you to work on.
+Regardless of whatever repos you have on GitHub, you’ll also have copies (known as clones) of those repos on your local system to work on.
 Periodically, in a common workflow, you’ll sync your copy of the repo with GitHub.

-Note: Even though you might be commonly using GitHub, there’s no law that says you have to.
+You don’t need GitHub.
+Even though you might be commonly using GitHub, there’s no law that says you have to.
 You can just create and destroy repos on your local system all you want, even if you’re not connected to the Internet.
 See Appendix: Making a Playground for more information once you’re more comfortable with the basics.

 2.4 The Most Basic Git Workflow